tuconnaisyouknow/chromePassStealer/README.md

 Keyboard.press(173);
 Keyboard.releaseAll();
 ```
-This is only to write these characters : "@", "\\"
+This is only to write these characters : "@", "\\".
+But it depends on the computer's layout, so adapt these characters thanks to this [site](https://www.csee.umbc.edu/portal/help/theory/ascii.txt) and the sequence you actually use to wirte these characters with your keyboard. (or switch the keyboard layout to French)
 ### NB n°2
 When the script is executed the person who plugged **BadUsb** see his computer working alone so this script isn't optimized yet.
 ### NB n°3